mfisher87/n-factor-community/factors.md

 # Factors

-:::{.callout-note}
+:::{.callout-warning}
-This is a work in progress!
+🚧 This is a work in progress. 🚧

 At the current stage, these are just examples of what factors might look like.
 :::